Diamond Polishing Paste 0.25 micron (Finest) - 90 micron.

 How to use Diamond Polishing Paste

-Diamond paste for polishing is done progressively, starting with the coarser grade, 6 microns, and then finishing with the 1 or quarter micron grade.
-If the work you are polishing is already of a reasonable finish then you can often skip the coarser grades and start with the 3 or 1 micron.
+Diamond paste for polishing is done progressively, starting with a coarser grade, i.e. 6 microns, and then finishing with the 1 or quarter micron grade.
+If the work you are polishing is already of a reasonable finish, then you can often skip the coarser grades and start with the 3 or 1 micron.

-To apply the paste you can either use a felt polishing bob on a rotary tool, a piece of leather or wood or if polishing a pivot then apply the paste directly and then use a wooden peg to grind with.
+To apply the paste, you can either use a felt polishing bob on a rotary tool, a piece of leather or wood or if polishing a pivot, apply the paste directly and then use a wooden peg to grind with.

-Alternatively apply to a soft wheel using a canvas belt, one belt for each grade.
-There are so many ways to apply the diamond paste it seems that everyone has their own method, I have even heard of one horologist using some old camera film!
+Alternatively, apply to a soft wheel using a canvas belt, one belt for each grade.
+There are so many ways to apply the diamond paste.
+Everyone seems to have their own method; I have even heard of one horologist using some old camera film!

 Technical